-Our own resources will therefore be utilised to fund those schemes which provide a SRI, invest to save schemes which achieve efficiencies, and investment in our operational service asset needs.
+Our own resources will therefore be utilised to fund those schemes which provide a Socio-Economic return on investment, invest to save schemes which achieve efficiencies, and investment in our operational service asset needs.

-Capital Receipts
+9 Capital Receipts

 Capital receipts generated from the following sources and where appropriate utilised as detailed.